Introduction to IoT: Applications of IoT

-This service involves continuous monitoring of areas prone to various external factors, and measuring the health of any building.
+\textit{Structural Health of Buildings}\\ This service involves continuous monitoring of areas prone to various external factors and measuring the health of any building.
 IoT sensors connected to the buildings can store information about the building's strength, which will help analyze how sturdy the building is or if it requires any refinement \cite{lynch2006summary}.
-Additionally, various kinds of sensors can be employed depending on the usage, such as sensors for tracking vibrations to measure the stress on the building, temperature and humidity sensors, or other types of atmospheric sensors to assess the level of pollution in an area \cite{zanella2014internet}.
+Depending on the usage, one can employ various kinds of sensors, including those for tracking vibrations to measure the stress on the building, temperature and humidity sensors, or other types of atmospheric sensors to assess the level of pollution in an area \cite{zanella2014internet}.
 Employing IoT in this area can reduce manual labor, where humans have to manually assess the building's health and environmental conditions, and it can also reduce the overall cost to a great extent.